Pedaliaceae

 Pedaliaceae, the pedalium family or sesame family, is a flowering plant family classified in the order Lamiales.

 The family includes sesame (Sesamum indicum), the source of sesame seeds.

-It comprises 13 genera and approximately 70 species.
+It comprises 11 genera and approximately 80 species.
 Eight genera are native to the African continent and one genus (Uncarina) is endemic to Madagascar.
-Four genera (Sesamum, Josephinia, Pedalium and Dicerocaryum) are mainly African natives but they also include regions to the east (including Madagascar, India, Sri Lanka, Malayan Islands and northern Australia).
+Two genera (Sesamum and Pedalium) are mainly African natives but they also include regions to the east (including Madagascar, India, Sri Lanka, Malayan Islands and northern Australia).

 The family has a diverse range of seed and fruit dispersal throughout the various species.
-Including; animal dispersal via burrs, carried by feet (in Dicerocaryum, Harpagophytum and Josephinia) or caught in the fur of passing animals (Uncarina), winged fruits using the wind for dispersal (Holubia and Pterodiscus), or even winged seeds (Sesamothamnus and Sesamum) or via wind-ballists (Ceratotheca and Rogeria).
+Including; animal dispersal via burrs, carried by feet (in Harpagophytum) or caught in the fur of passing animals (Uncarina), winged fruits using the wind for dispersal (Holubia and Pterodiscus), or even winged seeds (Sesamothamnus and Sesamum) or via wind-ballists (Rogeria).

 Wind-ballists are when the fruits open at the top but stay on the plant, then as the stems produce strong movements, the seeds are then gradually expelled.